 Currently, the Birds In Motion team is collaborating with multiple Audubon chapters, birding experts, and production specialists to transform the edited sequences into various professional presentations for birders and the general public.

-All the completed Birds In Motion video sequences are available for enthusiasts to stream online at no cost through the end of 2018 – the Year of the Bird.
-All viewers are highly encouraged to share their impressions about this project and its presented content.
+All the completed Birds In Motion video sequences are available for enthusiasts to stream online at no cost.
+Viewers are highly encouraged to share their impressions about this project and its presented content.